Workup of individuals with suspected disorders such as familial chronic obstructive lung disease

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

 Patients with serum levels <70 mg/dL may have a homozygous deficiency and are at risk for early lung disease.
-Alpha-1-antitrypsin genotyping should be done to confirm the presence of homozygous deficiency allelles.
+Alpha-1-antitrypsin proteotyping should be done to confirm the presence of homozygous deficiency alleles.

-If clinically indicated, patients with serum levels <125 mg/dL should be genotyped in order to identify heterozygous individuals.
-(Heterozygotes do not appear to be at increased risk for early emphysema.)
+If clinically indicated, patients with serum levels <125 mg/dL should be proteotyped in order to identify heterozygous individuals.
+Heterozygotes do not appear to be at increased risk for early emphysema.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-Low alpha-1-antitrypsin (A1A) levels may result from liver disease, and A1A genotyping should be done to confirm A1A deficiency disease.
+Low alpha-1-antitrypsin (A1A) levels may result from liver disease, and A1A proteotyping should be done to confirm A1A deficiency disease.

 A1A is an acute-phase reactant and any inflammatory process will elevate serum A1A levels.